Articles & Advice About Mental Health

 What Influences Your Mental Health?

 When you’re working on your mental health, it’s important to consider what influences it from the outside and the inside.
-There are outside influences, such as your environment, and there are inside influences such as your genetics and your temperament.
+There are outside influences, such as your environment, and inside influences such as your genetics and temperament.
 Here are some factors that contribute to mental health that you can read about in the advice section.

 Anger can be a symptom of mental illness.
 Anger is a section where you can read about if you’re struggling with anger problems, some tips that’ll help you manage your anger.
-You can also look up warning signs that you may have a severe anger issue and how to develop coping strategies.
+You can also lookup warning signs that you may have a severe anger issue and how to develop coping strategies.
 You can look up mental illnesses that have anger as a symptom, and if a loved one is coping with anger issues, you can learn how to support them.

 When a person is a survivor of abuse, it can severely impact their mental health.
 Abuse is a widespread issue that many different people experience, and there isn’t just one type.
 Different kinds of abuse include emotional, sexual, medical, neglect, child abuse, and more.
 In the abuse category, you’ll read about forms of abuse and what they may entail.

 Healthy attachments can positively impact a person’s mental health.
 When we don’t form attachments at a young age, it can contribute to mental health issues or mental illness.
 Attachment starts at a young age.
 We learn to form bonds with other human beings as babies, and that skill develops over our lives.
-In the attachment section you can learn about the different attachment styles, and what problems arise when people develop unhealthy attachment issues.
+In the attachment section, you can learn about the different attachment styles, and what problems arise when people develop unhealthy attachment issues.

 Bullying can have a severe effect on a person’s mental health.
 It can cause depression and sometimes cause a person to end their life.
 Bullying is a serious offense where a person torments a person or group of people.
 In the bullying section, you’ll learn how to decipher if you’re being bullied yourself or if your child is being bullied.
 You’ll read about how adults can get bullied, and how people of any age can be victims of these crimes.